DietkeSt/ux-ventures/README.md

 #### Navigation Bar

 - Fully responsive and sticky navigation bar that includes links to the Home page, and the About, Testimonials, and Book Call sections.
-- The navigation bar is displayed in a hamburger menu on mobile.
+- The navigation bar is displayed in a hamburger menu on smaller screens to enhance readability and accessibility of the navigation menu.
-- The navigation bar on the thankyou.html page is different as it only links back to the Home page and not the other sections.
+- The navigation bar on the thankyou.html page is different as it only displays the logo that links back to the Home page and not the other sections, because it should enhance calmness for the user to not be overwhelmed.
 - The navigation bar allows the user to easily navigate from section to section, and easily navigate back to the Home page from the Thank you page.
+- The navigation bar has a logo that redirects to top of the page when clicked for easy navigation.
+- The navigation menu includes a link to the Home section, a link to the About section, a link to the Testimonials section and a button link to the Book Call section that can be reached by clicking on each link.
+- There is a color changing hover affect applied to the Home, About, Testimonials and Book Call section for easier navigation.

   ![Navigation Bar for UX Ventures website with different resolutions and hover effects](/documentation/navigation.png)